 the average electron density level at the atom centres.

-Then open the analysis window by choosing
+Open the analysis window by choosing

 Validate / Density fit analysis